taimoor522/flutter_so_cloudy/README.md

-# flutter_so_cloudy
+# SO_CLOUDY WEather App
    Weather App build using flutter.
 Displays weather using current location as well as any city name in the world.

 # APIs
   * <a href="https://openweathermap.org/" > Open Weather Map</a>